At present A&M has a site license for EndNote and for RefWorks . Some of the benefits of RefWorks are:

 - you can assign "related to" articles, so, you could say "this given article is related to article A, B, and C"

 Mendeley is a citation system that was created by an independent newly formed company and then a few years later sold to Elsevier.
 I've been using Mendeley since 2016 to collect research articles and to read them and I like it.
-Some Mendeley guides are available from University of Washington in St. Louis and from MIT .
+Some Mendeley guides are available from University of Washington in St. Louis and from Michigan State University .
 I have not used the citation function much, so I do not know how well it cites.
 Some of its benefits are:

 - the web client and the desktop client both seem much alike and both are good